-At June 30, 2018, the Company had \$1,372,471 in cash, of which approximately \$108,953 is restricted to flow-through purposes.
 The Company does not have any cash flow from operations as its projects are at an exploration stage, therefore financings have been the primary source of funds.

-At June 30, 2018, the Company had working capital of \$1,524,954, which amount includes funds to be used for flow through purposes in the amount of \$108,953 and marketable securities valued, in the aggregate, at \$246,531.
-In the opinion of management, the working capital at June 30, 2018 is sufficient to support the Company's general administrative and corporate operating requirements for the next three months.
-Management plans to continue to seek the necessary financing through a combination issuance of new equity instruments, entering into joint venture arrangements or debt financing; however, there is no assurance that the Company will be successful in these actions.
+At December 31, 2018, the Company had cash of \$961,204 and working capital of \$1,374,856.
+In the opinion of management, the working capital at December 31, 2018 is sufficient to support the Company's general administrative and corporate operating requirements for the next three months.
+Management plans to continue to seek the necessary financing through a combination of issuance of new equity instruments, entering into joint venture arrangements or debt financing; however, there is no assurance that the Company will be successful in these actions.
 Should the Company wish to continue fieldwork on its exploration projects, further financing will be required and the Company will likely have to go to the market to achieve this.